NVIDIA/pyxis/README.md

                               containers are not.
 If a container with this name already exists, the existing container is used and the import is skipped.

+      --container-mount-home  [pyxis] bind mount the user's home directory.
+                              System-level enroot settings might cause this
+                              directory to be already-mounted.

+      --no-container-mount-home
+                              [pyxis] do not bind mount the user's home directory
 ```

 ## Examples